qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 ### 4. Direction
-Users can define direction for addressing in order to have table calculations performed Down or Across  the Table or Partition.
+Users can define a direction for addressing in order to have table calculations performed Down or Across the Table or Partition.

 To define Direction in Table Calculations, you need to add a Table Calculation and then go to the Direction option to select which type to use for the calculation - Down or Across.